Frequently Asked Questions

 You will be thoroughly prepared through prenatal visits with the midwife.
 The continued presence of the midwife during labor will reassure you that you and your baby are safe.
 We strongly recommend childbirth preparation classes.
 We offer classes at the center and glad to make recommendations to you for a different class for you and your family if our classes don't work for you.

 Should you desire some form of pain relief during labor, we have injectable narcotics available.
 We use it very rarely, because our clients usually surpass their own expectations of what they are capable of, but some like to know it is there just in case.
-In the early part of 2012, we are hoping to offer nitrous oxide (laughing gas) to our laboring mothers as well which is extremely safe for you and your baby in labor.
+We also offer nitrous oxide (laughing gas) to our laboring mothers, which is safe for you and your baby in labor.

 Epidurals are not available outside of the hospital.
 While epidurals are commonly used and relatively safe, there are major risks to the mother and baby involved in using an epidural.
 The mother's blood pressure can drop dangerously low and the baby can have distress.
 Epidurals can only safely be used in a hospital, with an anesthesiologist and OB/GYN surgeon available in the event of complications.

 Most people worry about the baby breathing under water and this is a very common question.
 When the baby is born in water, it is still attached to the umbilical cord and receiving oxygen exactly as it was in the womb.
 As a matter of fact, a baby born under water doesn't even realize it is born until you take him or her to the surface.
 The midwife brings the baby out of the water within a few seconds of birth, to minimize any risk.
 Waterbirth has been proven through thousands of births around the world to not only be safe, but perhaps safer for the mother and baby.